"type of antiform" now possible... Should We Use It?

 ]

 I lean toward thinking that there's more upside than downside.
 And I kind of want to put this TYPE vs KIND vs. whatever else issue to rest.
 We write type of x and expect to get something like BLOCK! or OBJECT! back.
-If there's something more complex than that, it probably needs to be done another way.
+If there's something more complex than that, it probably needs to be done another way with class of or base of or similar.

 Want to know if they're the same underlying type when you take the quotes off?